Compiling to JavaScript

 Compiling to JavaScript does insert some type checks.

-This can help detect errors coming from erroneous cast
+This can help detect errors coming from erroneous casts.

 However, it's not guaranteed to detect all errors!